A Singapore Government Agency Website

 The activity of e-money issuance however only carries user protection risks.
 The Payment Services Act (PS Act) obliges major payment institutions (MPIs) that issue e-money to safeguard customer money from their own insolvency.

-This information provided here is sourced from the MAS website.
+This information is sourced from MAS